 So when did the Christmas tree go indoors?
 Legend has it that the tradition originated with Martin Luther in Germany.
 He was a Catholic monk and priest who became known as a church reformer and lived from 1483 to 1546.
 He separated from the Church that Jesus started – the Catholic Church, because he disagreed with how the Pope at the time was running things.
 When Luther’s disputes were not solved to his satisfaction, he began his own Protestant (protest) movement.

-According to the legend, Luther was returning home one wintry night when he saw the stars twinkling in the sky through the tree branches.
+According to legend, Luther was returning home one wintry night when he saw the stars twinkling through the tree branches.
 Luther was amazed by the sight, and when he arrived home, he was eager to share it with his family.
 To help them understand, he went to the woods and cut down a small fir tree.
 Luther brought it indoors and decorated it with candles, which represented the stars he had seen.

 The Christmas tree custom was brought to the United States by people from England and many German immigrants who came in the 1800s.